valloneflavio/react-date-picker/README.md

 ```jsx
 require('react-date-picker/base.css')
 ```
 first (which contains only structural css rules), and then any css theme file.
-For now, there are two themes available:
+For now, there are three themes available:

  * `react-date-picker/theme/default.css`
  * `react-date-picker/theme/hackerone.css`
+ * `react-date-picker/theme/monokai.css`

 ### hackerone theme